Regressive versions of Hindman's Theorem: Abstract

 \section{Abstract}

-When the Canonical Ramsey's Theorem by Erd\H{o}s and Rado is applied to regressive functions one obtains the Regressive Ramsey's Theorem by Kanamori and McAloon.
+When the Canonical Ramsey's Theorem by Erd\H{o}s and Rado is applied to regressive functions, one obtains the Regressive Ramsey's Theorem by Kanamori and McAloon.
 Taylor proved a ``canonical'' version of Hindman's Theorem, analogous to the Canonical Ramsey's Theorem.
 We introduce the restriction of Taylor's Canonical Hindman's Theorem to a subclass of the regressive functions, the $\lambda$-regressive functions, relative to an adequate version of min-homogeneity and prove some results about the Reverse Mathematics of this Regressive Hindman's Theorem and of natural restrictions of it.

 In particular we prove that the first non-trivial restriction of the principle is equivalent to Arithmetical Comprehension.
-We furthermore prove that this same principle reduces the well-ordering-preservation principle for base-$\omega$ exponentiation by a uniform reduction.
+We furthermore prove that the well-ordering-preservation principle for base-$\omega$ exponentiation is reducible to this same principle by a uniform computable reduction.